Living vs Non Living

 “Oh, that fruit is cut open.
 It can’t be a living thing.” my kindergartener said as he meticulously covered up the green kiwi.

 Legos were scattered across the table, and my boys were in competition mode.
-My oldest held his breathe while C reached over to grab a card to replace the kiwi he had just used.
+My oldest held his breath while C reached over to grab a card to replace the kiwi he had just used.

 “Don’t grab a mouse.
 Not a mouse,” N whispered.
 He knew that the game would be over if that card appeared in C’s pile.